 Architectural timber features

-Thermally modified timber remains a solid, natural material.
-The process uses only heat and steam to improve durability and dimensional stability, without introducing additional materials or chemical modification.
+Thermally modified timber remains a solid natural material.
+The process uses only heat and steam to improve durability and dimensional stability without chemical preservatives.

 Sign up to our newsletter to receive the latest news and updates to your inbox.